MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/overview.md

 ## Next step

-[How to use the Common Data Model](use-common-data-model.md): Describes the CDM in detail, and provides information about how you can use the Common Data Model.
+[How to use the Common Data Model](use-common-data-model.md): Describes the CDM in details, and discusses use cases for creating new data in CDM or transforming your existing data into CDM.